jerome3o/jerome3o.github.io/projects/_posts/2024-11-29-steamdeck-userspace-pacman.md

 ## The Motivation

-I've been working on setting up my [dotfiles](https://github.com/jerome3o/dotfiles) on my Steam Deck, which require GNU stow for management.
+I've been hacking around on my Steam Deck (as you do), with the vague goal of trying to get some cool speech to text using [Deepgram](https://deepgram.com/) while gaming so I don't have to type stuff on the deck.
+Anyway - the first thing I needed to get working was my [dotfiles](https://github.com/jerome3o/dotfiles), which require GNU [stow](https://www.gnu.org/software/stow/) for management (I don't really need this, but I love a good [yak shave](https://seths.blog/2005/03/dont_shave_that/)).
 However, the Steam Deck uses an immutable root filesystem with A/B partitioning for updates, meaning any system-level package installations get wiped when the system updates.
+TL;DR this means any package I install with [pacman](https://wiki.archlinux.org/title/Pacman) (the steam deck runs [SteamOS](https://store.steampowered.com/steamos), based on arch) will get wiped on updates to the deck.

+This is no good, because I don't want to have to re-setup my dev environment on every update...

 ## The Solution

 I found this excellent blog post by etaoin.sh about [installing pacman packages in userspace](https://etaoin.sh/posts/m9g%20userspace%20pacman.html) on Steam Deck.
 The post describes using pacman's `-r` option to install packages to an alternate root directory, allowing installations to persist across system updates.

-However, I ran into several issues while following the tutorial, particularly around package signing and Perl module paths.
+However, I ran into several issues while following the tutorial, and even once I had pacman working, I still had issues with stow specifically (around package signing and Perl module paths).
 [Claude](https://claude.ai) was incredibly helpful in debugging these issues and helped me create a script to automate the entire setup process.
+Following is a setup script for pacman on Steam Deck, written by Claude ([YMMV](https://dictionary.cambridge.org/dictionary/english/ymmv)) that configures pacman to install packages in userspace (specifically in `~/.root/`), sets up an alias `pacman_` that you should use to install stuff thereafter.
+It also set up some environment variables for perl, I suspect there will be a long tail of other issues here - I recommend copying this whole post (along with [etaoin's post](https://etaoin.sh/posts/m9g%20userspace%20pacman.html)) into claude.ai along with your errors and ask for a fix to your specific problem.

 ## The Setup Script